 Simple yet flexible natural sorting in Python.

-natsort is a general utility for sorting lists naturally; the definition
+natsort is a general utility for sorting lists naturally; the

-want to sort it naturally.
+you probably want to sort it naturally.

 natsort was initially created for sorting scientific output filenames that